 Ironwork designed and made by Jeremy Cash of Blue Jay Metal Crafts

 Chatham University’s Sustainable campus, Eden Hall.
 Pittsburgh, Pennsylvania.

 These are two very large scale earth plastered and cob relief walls I designed and sculpted at Chatham University’s sustainable Eden Hall campus.
 They are in the Commons building which opened Spring 2016

 Both the White Pine and the Sugar Maple are native to Pennsylvania, the home of Chatham University.
 The White Pine is also the Iroquois symbol of Peace.
 The Seneca, part Iroquois nation are native to Pennsylvania.
 The eagle looks out and keeps the peace in the four directions represented by the four roots.
 Each of the five, now six tribes buried a weapon ( as they no longer needed weapons of war) under the White Pine, represented by a club under the tree.

 A sculptural cob arch completed August, 2015 at MOA farm, Mottingeramt, Austria.

-Cob sculptural wall completed in 2009 for Sota Construction Service’s office building in Pittsburgh, Pennsylvania.
+Cob sculptural wall I designed and sculpted 2009 for Sota Construction Service’s office building in Pittsburgh, Pennsylvania.